 “Stand firm.
 Repeat the scientific evidence.
-Educate yourself on the anti-vax arguments and have very specific responses to any of these mistruths that patients will throw at you.
-Be prepared to accept that some people are as thick as 2 short planks and very selfish but will be straight back for help when their child is sick.
-And you will be there for them without question.” – General Practitioner
+Educate yourself on the anti-vax arguments and have very specific responses to any of these mistruths that patients will throw at you …”— General Practitioner

 Explain herd immunity, vulnerable populations, and relevant statistics.
 Show what polio, measles, and diphtheria can do to a child.
-Here are some real-life cases shared by the physician network on Figure 1.
+Here are some real-life cases shared by the Figure 1 community.
 Cases like these can be used to educate parents on potential risks of avoiding vaccination.

 Are there specific pain points you can minimize, perhaps with a modified schedule or different form of vaccine?
 Subtly underline the consequences of the decision.

 “I give them the ‘walking through a firefight with no bulletproof vest’ analogy.
 I explain that it doesn’t mean the child will never get sick or have complications that are unforeseeable, it just means they have the best protection that can be given.
 It is not perfect, but none at all has been proven to be way more hazardous.”— Registered Nurse

 5. Keep Talking